Adapted skin care in winter

-In winter the skin is generally drier.
-This is due to the fact that our natural fat production is reduced or even stopped.
-In short: We have two natural sources of skin fat, the barrier fats of the horny layer and the sebum from our sebaceous glands.
-Sebum behaves similar to butter, i.e. when it is warm it is soft and spreadable.
-Then the sebum glides out of the pores drop by drop and spreads over our skin.
+The skin’s natural oil production is reduced or even stopped in winter.
+Briefly explained, this means the following (to talk biz 🙂 ): We have two natural sources of skin fat, the barrier fats of the callus layer and the sebum from our sebaceous glands.
+Sebum behaves similarly to butter, i.e. when it is warm, it is nice and soft and spreadable.
+Then the sebum slides out of the pores drop by drop and spreads over our skin.
+In this way, the skin is naturally supplied with oil and does not dry out.
+Provided you have healthy skin.
 If it is cool or cold, the sebum is hard.
-Accordingly, it spreads much worse or not at all on our skin.
-This is the reason why our skin is dry in winter and why we should give it additional fat.
+Accordingly, it spreads much more poorly or not at all.
+The result?
+The skin becomes dry and sensitive.
+What can you do about it?
+Bring on the fat!

-Not only in our latitudes fat creams like shea butter are a valuable protection against the weather.
-When the dry season comes in northern Ghana, the air is extremely dry and a sandy, hot wind sweeps over the landscape.
-The lips tear bloody, the skin tightens and the scalp itches.
-Shea butter has been a remedy for this since time immemorial.
+It is not only in our latitudes that cold creams like shea butter are a valuable protection against the weather.
+When the dry season arrives in northern Ghana, the air is extremely dry and a sandy, hot wind sweeps across the landscape.
+The lips crack bloody, the skin tightens and the scalp itches.
+Since time immemorial, shea butter has offered relief.
 It is a successful protection against wind and sun.
-Since it not only protects against wind and sun, but also against cold, it has also gained popularity in the northern latitudes.
+Since it not only protects against wind and sun, but also against cold, it has also gained popularity in northern latitudes.

 In addition, water-free products are THE THING in winter!
 Because in the freezing cold, applying a moisturiser can lead to frostbite if the cream has a high water content.
 Provided you leave the warm house and go outside 🙂

 That is it, I wish you a wonderful winter!